AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

  Jupiter: 5.825604352006665 hours
  Saturn: 11.813728535388819 hours
 Total travel time:19.59838263477574

+Average travel time: approximatley 4 hours.
 ```

-*Your output should look similar to the example above.
-I am not asking you to find the **average** for this assignment.*
+*Your output should look similar to the example above.*

 You will write a widening algorithm that will show the travel time to and from all planets.
 You will write a casting version without new variables to show the travel times.
 The one rule is that you must use the provided code and not change any provided data types.